compphylo/compphylo.github.io/Oslo2019/MESS_files/MESS_PartI.md

 0                    ## [3] [speciation_prob]: Probability of speciation per timestep in local community
 ```

-In general the defaults are sensible, and we won't mess with them for now,
+In general the defaults are sensible, and we won't ***mess*** with them for now,
-but there are a few parameters we *must* change: the path to the raw data,
-the dataype, the restriction overhang sequence, and the barcodes file.
+but lets just change one parameter to get the hang of it.
+Why don't we change
+the `name` parameter of the local community. "island1" is so generic, so pick
+your favorite island and change the name to this.

 We will use the `nano` text editor to modify `params-simdata.txt` and change
-these parameters:
+this parameter:

 ```bash
 $ nano params-simdata.txt